 How rising drug costs put our health care system and the greater economy at risk, and endanger the lives of millions.

 We are all painfully aware of escalating costs for prescription drugs and many of us have experienced this hardship personally.
-You may know someone who has skipped filling a prescription, cut their pills in half or changed their spending habits in other areas due to drug costs.
+You may know someone who has skipped filling a prescription, or changed their spending habits in other areas due to drug costs.
 What is especially frustrating to many, including those actively trying to rein in out-of-control drug costs, is a lack of transparency around pricing strategies from leading companies in the pharmaceutical industry.

-ICCR members believe that access to health care is a human right.
-They have initiated a campaign that will attempt to remedy escalating drug costs by having pharma companies report more fully on their drug pricing strategies.
+ICCR members have launched a campaign that will attempt to halt escalating drug costs by having pharma companies report more fully on their drug pricing strategies.

 Featured ICCR Initiative